Federal preemption: Field preemption

 Even without a conflict between federal and state law or an express provision for preemption, the courts will infer an intention to preempt state law if the federal regulatory scheme is so pervasive as to "occupy the field" in that area of the law, i.e. to warrant an inference that Congress did not intend the states to supplement it.
 Gade v.
 National Solid Wastes Mgmt.
 Ass'n, 505 U.S. 88, 98 (1992).
 See also Rice v.
-Santa Fe Elevator Corp.
-For example, the courts have held that the National Labor Relations Act (NLRA) preempts state laws directed at conduct actually or arguably prohibited or protected by the NLRA or conduct Congress intended to leave unregulated.
-San Diego Bldg.
-Trades Council v.
-Garmon, 359 U.S. 236, 244 (1959); Machinists v.
-Wisconsin Emp.
-Rel.
-Commission, 427 U.S. 132, 140–48 (1976).
+Santa Fe Elevator Corp., 331 U.S. 218 (1947).
+For example, the courts have held that the National Labor Relations Act (NLRA) preempts state laws directed at conduct that is actually or arguably prohibited or protected by the Act or at conduct that Congress intended to leave unregulated.
+San Diego Building Trades Council v.
+Garmon, 359 U.S. 236, 244 (1959), Machinists v.
+Wisconsin Employment Relations Commission, 427 U.S. 132, 140–48 (1976).

 Preemption in bankruptcy courts

-The Bankruptcy Code, which is codified as title 11 of the United States Code, is the uniform federal law that governs all bankruptcy cases.
+The Bankruptcy Code, which is codified as Title 11 of the United States Code, is the uniform federal law that governs all bankruptcy cases.

 There are several purposes behind the enactment of the law in its current form.
 The most important is a fresh start for the honest but unfortunate debtor and equality of distribution to creditors.
 Since state law governs most contracts, which usually form the basis for debt, there is much overlap between state laws and bankruptcy.

 That overlap is ripe for preemption wherever state law interferes with either the debtor's fresh start or a creditor's right to equal distribution such as in the following examples: